 The user can view nearby restaurants on a map view.

 The augmented reality view where the camera displays annotations with restaurant information.

 Touch an annotation to segue to a page with restaurant details.

 See further restaurant details on Foursquare's website via a web view.

 I created this app before the release of ARKit on iOS and when there were fewer augmented reality apps in the App Store.
-I did research on how to best present the augmented reality annotations by investigated the existing AR apps in the store as well as looking at augmented reality concepts on Dribbble.
+I did research on how to best present the augmented reality annotations by investigating the existing AR apps in the store as well as looking at augmented reality concepts on Dribbble.

 At 3 weeks, I had a short timeline for this project and prioritized getting the augmented reality view working and then adding the map view.
-I enlisted the help of a developer friend and mentor to help with the code for the app.
+I enlisted the help of a developer friend and mentor to assist with the code for the app.

 I sketched out some rough ideas based on my research and explored what types of information would be useful to display.